rowellx68/nhs-components/packages/nhsuk-frontend-react/README.md

         hint={
           <>
             Your NHS number is a 10 digit number that you find on any letter the NHS has sent you.
-For example,{" "}
+For example,{' '}
             <span className="nhsuk-u-nowrap">485 777 3456</span>.
           </>
         }